dpmarsola/QikserveMockTest/README.md

 The original source code is stored inside the /src folder.

-The following instructions should be followed in a Linux machine.
+The following instructions should be executed in a Linux machine.

 In order to make it run, you have to: